Brewers vs. Yankees Player Props Betting Odds

 Judge Stats

-- Aaron Judge has collected 80 hits with 12 doubles, 31 home runs and 68 walks.
+- Aaron Judge has 81 hits with 12 doubles, 31 home runs and 69 walks.
 He has driven in 58 runs with three stolen bases.

 Judge Recent Games